How to Plan For Your Next Interior Design Project

 Contact Our Team

-Establishing your budget is the first and often one of the most challenging steps in the design process, but you must set a budget to avoid unmet expectations and miscommunication.
+Establishing your budget is the first and often one of the most challenging steps in the design process, but it’s key to set a realistic budget to avoid unmet expectations and miscommunication.
 A budget communicates clearly with your designer about your expectations for furniture quality & design and what you’re willing to pay for both.

 Budgeting can be a confusing step for homeowners and clients due to their uncertainty about what a reasonable price is to get their space “looking and feeling” the way they want it to.
 To help communicate with homeowners about what it can cost to decorate a room, we created this blog post.
 This post is chock-full of our best tips & tricks for budgeting for your next interior design project, along with a few ways that you can save money.